Separate device identity, session state, and account execution boundaries

 Is device isolation the same as fingerprint isolation?

-Fingerprinting is only one layer.
+No. Fingerprinting is only one layer.
 Complete isolation also covers session context, execution separation, and handoff control.